 "The world's gold reserves, stored at Fort Knox, attract the attention of Zelda and her friends.
 Realising that it would cause economic disaster if she could destroy it, she sends the monstrous Knell to Earth."

-On this day in 1998, First Wave aired "Undesirables."
+On this day in 1998 (in the U.S.), First Wave aired "Undesirables."
 Officially, this served as the sixteenth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Gua assassin Joshua is sent to eliminate a Gua human sympathizer, Foster is searching for a scientist too and unaware that their paths will cross once again."